-Guru Systems has designed Hub II in conjunction with residents living on heat networks to ensure it is the most accessible, user-friendly system ever built, with a full colour display showing credit balance, instantaneous demand and consumption, tariff and standing charge data, CO2 emissions and a custom messaging service.
+Guru Systems has designed Hub 2 in conjunction with residents living on heat networks to ensure it is the most accessible, user-friendly system ever built, with a full colour display showing credit balance, instantaneous demand and consumption, tariff and standing charge data, CO2 emissions, and a custom messaging service.

 Hub II meters also provide data to Guru Systems’ award-winning Guru Pinpoint platform, which monitors the overall performance of a heat network and spots inefficiencies and faults on a network before they cause costly inefficiencies that can lead to rising bills.

-Guru Systems technology currently installed on more than 100 heat networks across the UK.
+Guru Systems technology is currently installed on more than 100 heat networks across the UK.